 You can still be refused residence however if you are not of good character (you will be required to make a character declaration by completing the character section of your arrival card).

-If you are a temporary Australian Resident, you may require a visa to visit NZ (please assess your ability to travel visa free), but you will definitely need an appropriate visa in your passport if you wish to study, work or live in NZ.
+If you are a temporary Australian Resident, you may need a visa to visit NZ (please assess your ability to travel without a visa).

 Search knowledge base